What is candidate screening?

 AI candidate screening software may also learn more about candidates by pooling public data sources about their previous employers as well as their public social media profiles.

-Automated candidate screening increases quality of hire by reducing false positives because candidates can’t trick the ATS through keyword stuffing.
+Automated candidate screening in recruitment increases quality of hire by reducing false positives because candidates can’t trick the ATS through keyword stuffing.
 It also reduces false negatives because candidates with good qualifications no longer slip through the keyword filters.

 The candidate screening software learns how to predict the quality of hire by learning about the organisation’s historical hiring decisions and current employee performance.